Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Abstract

 \section{Abstract}

-We study the change point detection problem for high-dimensional linear regression models.
-The existing literature mainly focused on the change point estimation with stringent sub-Gaussian assumptions on the errors.
-In practice, however, there is no prior knowledge about the existence of a change point or the tail structures of errors.
-To address these issues, in this paper, we propose a novel tail-adaptive approach for simultaneous change point testing and estimation.
-The method is built on a new loss function which is a weighted combination between the composite quantile and least squared losses, allowing us to borrow information of the possible change points from both the conditional mean and quantiles.
-For the change point testing, based on the adjusted $L_2$-norm aggregation of a weighted score CUSUM process, we propose a family of individual testing statistics with different weights to account for the unknown tail structures.
-Combining the individual tests, a tail-adaptive test is further constructed that is powerful for sparse alternatives of regression coefficients' changes under various tail structures.
-For the change point estimation, a family of argmax-based individual estimators is proposed once a change point is detected.
-In theory, for both individual and tail-adaptive tests, the bootstrap procedures are proposed to approximate their limiting null distributions.
-Under some mild conditions, we justify the validity of the new tests in terms of size and power under the high-dimensional setup.
-The corresponding change point estimators are shown to be rate optimal up to a logarithm factor.
-Moreover, combined with the wild binary segmentation technique, a new algorithm is proposed to detect multiple change points in a tail-adaptive manner.
-Extensive numerical results are conducted to illustrate the appealing performance of the proposed method.
+We propose a novel approach for detecting change points in high-dimensional linear regression models.
+Unlike previous research that relied on strict Gaussian/sub-Gaussian error assumptions and had prior knowledge of change points, we propose a tail-adaptive method for change point detection and estimation.
+We use a weighted combination of composite quantile and least squared losses to build a new loss function, allowing us to leverage information from both conditional means and quantiles.
+For change point testing, we develop a family of individual testing statistics with different weights to account for unknown tail structures.
+These individual tests are further aggregated to construct a powerful tail-adaptive test for sparse regression coefficient changes.
+For change point estimation, we propose a family of argmax-based individual estimators.
+We provide theoretical justifications for the validity of these tests and change point estimators.
+Additionally, we introduce a new algorithm for detecting multiple change points in a tail-adaptive manner using the wild binary segmentation.
+Extensive numerical results show the effectiveness of our method.
+Lastly, an R package called ``TailAdaptiveCpt" is developed to implement our algorithms.